Skip to main navigation Skip to search Skip to main content

 Abstract

-Exchange bias is a unidirectional magnetic anisotropy that often arise from interfacial interaction of a ferromagnetic and antiferromagnetic layers.
-In this article, we show that a metallic layer with spin-orbit coupling can induces an exchange bias via an interface magnetoelectric effect.
-In linear response regime, the interface magnetoelectric effect is induced by spin-orbit couplings that arises from the broken symmetry of the system.
-Furthermore, we demonstrate that the exchange bias can be controlled by electric field.
+Exchange bias is a unidirectional magnetic anisotropy that often arises from the interfacial interaction of ferromagnetic and antiferromagnetic layers.
+In this article, we show that a metallic layer with spin-orbit coupling can induce an exchange bias via an interface magnetoelectric effect.
+In a linear response regime, the interface magnetoelectric effect is induced by spin-orbit couplings that arise from the broken symmetry of the system.
+Furthermore, we demonstrate that the exchange bias can be controlled by the electric field.

 Original languageEnglish